 - Analysis and Optimization of LSST’s Solar System science: Our group is the lead for developing software and observing strategies enabling LSST’s Solar System science.

-- ADAM@UW: Developing science applications of Asteroid Institute’s ADAM project, to understanding what to expect for Planetary Defense in the age of LSST.
+- ADAM@UW: A broad collaboration with the B612 Asteroid Institute in contributing to development of the Asteroid Institute’s ADAM project, to understanding what to expect for Planetary Defense in the age of LSST.

 We are heavily involved in two major survey programs: